terjesannum/go-graphql-client/README.md

 // OnDisconnected event is triggered when the websocket client was disconnected client.OnDisconnected(fn func())

-// OnConnected event is triggered when there is any connection error.
+// OnError event is triggered when there is any connection error.
 This is bottom exception handler level
 // If this function is empty, or returns nil, the error is ignored
 // If returns error, the websocket connection will be terminated client.OnError(onError func(sc *SubscriptionClient, err error) error)